 In the SEO industry, it is common for businesses who are looking to acquire SEO services to request an audit of their website.
 I know from experience that SEO audits can make or break the deal.
-It shows potential clients an agency or a freelancer’s level of competency and expertise.
-It also allows potential clients to set expectations and KPIs.
+It shows potential partners the agency or freelancer’s level of competency and expertise.
+It also allows potential partners to set expectations and KPIs.

-What matters more is the audit that you do when you are already in talks with your clients or during your sales pitch.
-Instead of relying on tools to automate the audit process, what I like to do is create a full-customized report where I look into the website myself and list key points to improve.
+What matters more is the audit that you do when you are already in talks with your partners or during your sales pitch.

 Here are some tips that may help you out in picking out the details you would want to include in your audit:

 - Try to get everything out of their homepage and point out every opportunity for optimization there.

 - Pick out important pages with unoptimized title tags.
 You don’t have to give them a full list.
 You just have to pick out those that could possibly be giving them more traffic and more sales.

 - Check their site structure and website indexability.

 - Critique their content.
 Many companies know that content is important in SEO but they don’t necessarily know how to write SEO-friendly articles.

 - Use a backlink checker to analyze their backlinks.
 Link building is a hot topic for businesses looking for SEO services so if you can point out areas of improvement there you can get higher chances of closing the deal.

 - Show them screenshots and/or give a list of URLs you see that need to be optimized.
 Partners like to be very specific.
 Simply giving them a list of bullet points is not enough.